THE LAND OF LAKES AND VOLCANOES

 The rich biodiversity of the country and its 76 protected areas make Nicaragua a great destination for eco-tourism.
 Bosawas Biosphere Reserve, covering 700,000 hectares, is the largest nature reserve.
 Nicaragua is home to numerous species including 6,500 vascular plants, 43 fish, 3,716 mollusk, 50 coral, 62 amphibians, 172 reptile, 676 bird, 251 mammal and 10 to 15 thousand insect.
 In all there are 1804 vertebrate species.
 If you so choose, your tour with Surf Tours Nicaragua may include a visit to Padre Ramos Marine and Nature Reserve, where you will discover many of the various species of Nicaraguan biodiversity.

-León is the second largest city in Nicaragua and is only 35 minutes drive on the newly paved road from our main camp.
+León is the second largest city in Nicaragua and is only a 40 minute drive on the newly paved road from our main camp.
 It was founded in 1524 by the Spaniards as León Santiago de los Caballeros and rivals Granada, Nicaragua, in the number of historic Spanish colonial churches, secular buildings, and private residences.